WHAT IS A CHRISTIAN?

 If you feel you've done too much, Jesus offers you an answer

 So what's the basis for Jesus' part in the above?

 Jesus, as God's Son who existed from eternity, said about himself: "For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life."
 (The Bible, Gospel of John, Chapter 3 verse 16)

 What's the alternative to a relationship with Jesus and what are the consequences?

-Jesus said: "I am the way and the truth and the life.
+Jesus also said about himself: "I am the way and the truth and the life.
 No-one comes to the Father except through me."
 (The Bible, Gospel of John, Chapter 14 verse 6)

 God gives mankind free will to choose their present way of life and future destiny.
 Only true love allows freedom of choice, otherwise we would all be programmed robots.